noir-lang/noir/docs/docs/dev_docs/getting_started/quickstart.md

 Alice is set up as the contract admin and token minter in the `_initialize` function.
 Let's get Alice some private tokens.

 We need to export the `SECRET` and `SECRET_HASH` values in order to privately mint tokens.
 Private tokens are claimable by anyone with the pre-image to a provided hash, see more about how the token contract works in the [token contract tutorial](../tutorials/writing_token_contract.md).
-Once the tokens have been minted, Alice can claim them with the `redeem_shield` function.
+After the tokens have been minted, the notes will have to added to the PXE to be consumed by private functions.
+Once added, Alice can claim them with the `redeem_shield` function.
 After this, Alice should have 1000 tokens in their private balance.

 #include_code mint-private yarn-project/end-to-end/src/guides/up_quick_start.sh bash